Ralé-poussé

 The ralé-poussé is a diatonic accordion played on the island of Réunion in the southwest Indian Ocean.
-It is played in the Creole music of the 20th century.
+It is used to play Creole music of the 20th century.

 The name refers to the "push-pull" motion of diatonic playing, which distinguishes the instrument's playing style as it rhythmically swaps between the "push" set of notes and "pull" set of notes.